-The next time they were in L.A., the police hog-tied Schultz because he claims that Mr. T was scared he was going to beat him up or something.
-“They threw me out of the building with guns drawn to my head.”
+The next time they were in L.A., the police hog-tied Schultz because he claims that Mr. T was scared he would beat him up or something.
+"They threw me out of the building with guns drawn to my head."

 He was eventually let go by the WWF, and his wrestling career fizzled and ended by 1987.

-The fact that he claims that Hulk Hogan complained to Vince that he was a little too stiff in the ring when working with him and feared that he might try and forcefully take his title, certainly didn’t help matters.
-This is one of the reasons he believes that he was “set up” by Vince McMahon with the John Stossel incident so that they could get rid of him.
+The fact that he claims that Hulk Hogan complained to Vince that he was a little too stiff in the ring when working with him and feared that he might try and forcefully take his title certainly didn’t help matters.
+This is one of the reasons he believes that he was "set up" by Vince McMahon with the John Stossel incident so that they could get rid of him.
 This was after the two had main-evented in the AWA and later the WWF.
-Schultz had considered Hogan, a good friend, and even says that he had given him a place to stay when Hogan was having financial problems and living in a van when he first started in the business.
-“Later on, he acts like he don’t know you,” Schultz laments.
-“To me, he’s a piece of garbage.”
+Schultz had considered Hogan as a good friend and even said that he had given him a place to stay when Hogan was having financial problems and living in a van when he first started in the business.
+"Later on, he acts like he don’t know you," Schultz laments.
+"To me, he’s a piece of garbage."

 Life After Wrestling